tylertian123/pyryver/README.md

 `pyryver` is an unofficial async Python library for Ryver.
 It provides a simple and sane way of automating tasks on Ryver and building bots, without the need to set up Hubot or Botkit.

-Note that since it is still in major version 0, the API may change any time.
+Note that since it is still in major version 0, there may be small changes to the API any time.
 However, we will attempt to make it as backwards-compatible as possible (excluding version 0.1.0).

-Version 0.3.0 is currently in alpha.
+Version 0.3.0 is now stable!
+It is highly recommended due to the API cleanups and Tasks support.

 Special thanks to [@mincrmatt12](https://github.com/mincrmatt12)!